warrickma/prelim1/README.md

                           s2 is the sensitivity (rows) vs columns (time) for phase 2.
                           U1 ranks the importance of species for phase 1.
                           U2 ranks the importance of species for phase 2
-#For Q3: load lp.mat; then copy and paste the scrips lp.m to run the solution.
+#For Q3: load lp.mat; then copy and paste the scripts lp.m to run the solution.